Aug 18, 2026

 Introduction

-Quick Answer: Yes, the stomach produces specific digestive enzymes, primarily pepsin and gastric lipase.
+Quick Answer: Yes, the stomach produces digestive enzymes, primarily pepsin and gastric lipase.
 These enzymes work alongside hydrochloric acid to begin the breakdown of proteins and fats before food moves into the small intestine.

 The Role of the Stomach in the Digestive Process

-Key Enzymes Produced by the Stomach
+Specific Enzymes Produced by the Stomach

 Pepsin: The Protein Specialist